-Please check back often for the most up to date information about event and program schedules.
+Please check back often for the most up to date information.

 Make Your Voice Heard!